-You can change your mind!
+You can change your mind and your major!

-Should they decide to change their major during their time at UF, they will need to speak to an academic advisor in the new department of that major to see if it is possible.
-In the business school, certain majors, such as finance and accounting, require a B in a specific class to be able to continue to major in that field.
-We have known students who had to change their major based on this exact situation.
-They may be able to change majors within the same college provided they have not completed more than half of their major’s courses.
+If your student decides to change their major during their time at UF, they first need to speak to an academic advisor in the new department of that major to see if it is possible.
+In the business school, certain majors (such as finance and accounting) require a B or better in specified classes to be able to continue to major in that field.
+We’ve known students who had to change their major based on this requirement.
+A student can also change majors within the same college provided they have not completed more than half of their major’s courses.

 If a student is changing majors to a college different from that of their current major, they must consult an academic advisor at that college.
 The further a student progresses through their time at UF, the more difficult it becomes to change majors…and graduate on time.
 And while specific timelines can be overrated, the whole “graduate on time” phrase comes into significant play in regard to many scholarships as well as credit overage.

 HaveUHeard that you can also support your student’s pathfinding by encouraging them to get involved on campus or in the community?
 Student organizations, part-time jobs, and volunteer roles are all good ways for students to investigate career options and network with professionals.
 There are a great many clubs and organizations at UF that students can involve themselves in.
 (See our blog Getting Involved for more on that.)

 Job shadowing is another great avenue of exploration.
 UF has an annual job shadowing program during the spring semester in which selected students are matched with a local professional whose work aligns with their career interests.
 Family friends are also a great resource.
 Talking to them often allows for a more candid conversation about specific careers because of the existing relationship.